pcasaretto/rest_api_template/README.md

 # Environment variables

-Change ENV configuration on docker-compose.yml if applicable.
+Change ENV configuration on docker-compose.yml and circle.yml if applicable.

 # Running your API project using docker - Linux